-Two bills have been introduced in the New Jersey State Legislature in the current legislative session ending in December 2017, which, if enacted in their present form, would require the Authority to provide (i) a 10% discount from its regular toll charges to New Jersey E-ZPass customers for two year period in the event of an increase in the State's motor fuels tax, and (ii) electric vehicle recharging stations at certain rest areas on both the Turnpike and Parkway.
-In several of its previous legislative sessions, the State Legislature has considered several other bills which could adversely impact the Authority's revenues and/or expenses and/or require the Authority to alter the way it currently conducts its operations, including, without limitation, bills requiring that the Authority display toll information at each collection point on the Turnpike and Parkway and that it provide natural gas refueling, propane refueling and electric vehicle recharging stations at certain rest areas on both the Turnpike and Parkway and that it provide natural gas refueling, propane refueling and electric vehicle recharging stations at certain rest areas on both the Turnpike and Parkway.
-The Authority is unable to predict whether the currently pending bills will be enacted into law, or whether any such previously introduced bills, or substantially similar bills, will be introduced in the current or any future session of the State Legislature or, if introduced, whether any such bills will be enacted into law.
-If the currently pending bills or any such future bills are enacted into law, the Authority is unable to predict whether bills are enacted into law, the Authority is unable to predict whether bills are enacted into law, the Authority is unable to predict whether or not such bills will have a material impact on the Authority's operations.
+A bill has been introduced in the New Jersey State Legislature in the current legislative session ending in December 2017, which, if enacted in its present form, would require the Authority to provide a 10% discount from its regular toll charges to New Jersey E-ZPass customers for two year period in the event of an increase in the State's motor fuels tax.
+In several of its previous legislative sessions, the State Legislature has considered several other bills which could adversely impact the Authority's revenues and/or expenses and/or require the Authority to alter the way it currently conducts its operations, including, without limitation, bills requiring that the Authority display toll information at each collection point on the Turnpike and Parkway and that it provide natural gas refueling, propane refueling and electric vehicle recharging stations at certain rest areas on both the Turnpike and Parkway.
+The Authority is unable to predict whether the currently pending bill will be enacted into law, or whether any such previously introduced bills, or substantially similar bills, will be introduced in the current or any future session of the State Legislature or, if introduced, whether any such bills will be enacted into law.
+If the currently pending bill or any such future bills are enacted into law, the Authority is unable to predict whether or not such bills will have a material impact on the Authority's operations.